OutSystems/docs-odc/src/eap/building-apps/data/modeling.md

 ![Conceptual relationship](images/data-modeling-conceptual-relationship-diag.png)

+You should isolate business concepts to the greatest extent possible so developers can build targeted queries against small data sets.
+For example, `Employee` can be seperated to two entities: `Employee` and `Employee Photo`.
+This isolation is particularly important when one of the entities contains binary data.
+The entities are connected by establishing a relationship in the data model.

 ### Logical data model

 The logical data model is less abstract than the conceptual data model.
 It provides a further level of detail about the entities and their relationships.

 Entities can be complex and require many attributes.
 You add attributes, map each attribute to a data type and define relationships between entities.
 For example, an `Order` entity that has `Description`, `DueDate`, `CreatedOn`, and `ShippedOn` attributes.
 The `Description` attribute is data type text.
-An example of an entity relationship at the logical level is: each `Order Receipt` belongs to one `Order`, each `Order` has at most one `Order Receipt`.
+An example of an entity relationship at the logical level is: an `Order Receipt` always belongs to one `Order`, an `Order` can have only one associated `Order Receipt`.

 ![Logical relationship](images/data-modeling-logical-relationship-diag.png)